leokyeung/foodme/README.md

+## Foodme
-## Foodme is a calorie tracker where users can track the total calories of the food they consume of the day.
+### A calorie tracker where users can track the total calories of the food they consume of the day.

 1. User sets the daily calories intake